 Capacity

-Build capacity among ethnic minority groups to join forces to raise awareness on climate issues
+Build capacity of ethnic minority groups to undertake climate action.

 Vision